 The MercyCare board has wide-ranging skills and brings a wealth of experience to MercyCare.

-Mary Woodford is the General Manager Advocacy at the Law Society of Western Australia, having previously held the role of Senior Legal Counsel at the University of Western Australia and Consultant, Corporate & Commercial with Jackson McDonald Lawyers.
+She is General Manager, Advocacy, with the Law Society of Western Australia, having previously held the roles of Senior Legal Counsel at UWA and Consultant, Corporate & Commercial with Jackson McDonald Lawyers.

 Darren CutriDeputy Chairperson of the Board

 Darren was the Chief Finance Officer and Acting University Secretary for the University of Notre Dame Australia.

 He was appointed to the MercyCare Board in July 2009.

 Darren has 14 years' experience in the not-for-profit sector, in particular health care.

 Twelve of those years were with the St John of God Health Care Inc Group.

 Darren holds a Bachelor of Business from Edith Cowan University and is a Certified Practicing Accountant.

 He is also a graduate of the Australian Institute of Company Directors.